 1. Commit to the Long Game of Building Muscle

 I would give myself 9 to 12 months of dedicated muscle growth.
 Building muscle takes time, and there will be moments when I feel uncomfortable with my body composition.
 That is just part of the process.
 The reality is that adding muscle often comes with some fat gain, and while it might feel discouraging to see the scale go up, it is a natural part of building muscle efficiently.
-Trying to stay too lean while gaining muscle often means spinning your wheels and making little progress.
+Trying to stay too lean while gaining muscle usually means spinning your wheels and making little progress.

 2. Aim for a Sustainable Calorie Surplus

 I would focus on whole grains, lean proteins, healthy fats, and plenty of fruits and vegetables.
 While it might be tempting to just eat anything to hit the surplus, the quality of your calories affects how you feel and perform.
-Poor-quality calories can lead to sluggish workouts, digestive issues, and unnecessary fat gain.
+Poor-quality calories lead to sluggish workouts, digestive issues, and unnecessary fat gain.

 3. Prioritize Protein and Carbs